massma/eee-grad-website/source/index.md

 Github](https://github.com/massma/eee-grad-website). (and if you have questions on how to edit the website source, Adam is happy to walk you through that).

+#### History

+This website has grown, with community contributions, from a website originally put together by the participants of a [Center for Teaching and Learning (CTL)](https://ctl.columbia.edu/)-sponsored workshop on TA documentation.
+Thank you to the CTL for their support and funding!